-Curtis Gilbert was hired as Berry's head men's lacrosse coach in September 2013 and enters his fourth year at Berry College.
-Over his three seasons, Gilbert has compiled a record of 31-18 including an SAA record of 18-9 and looks to return to SAA Championship weekend for a fourth time in a row under his guidance.
+Curtis Gilbert was hired as Berry's head men's lacrosse coach in September 2013.
+Over his tenure, Gilbert has compiled a record of 42-23 (101-72 career record) and an SAA record of 19-8.

-Gilbert arrived from New England College in Henniker, N.H. where in 2013, he led the Pilgrims to a record of 10-7 and a runner-up finish in the North Atlantic Conference.
+Gilbert arrived from New England College in Henniker, N.H. where he led the Pilgrims to a record of 10-7 and a runner-up finish in the North Atlantic Conference in 2013.
 In 2012, he led NEC to a berth into the NCAA DIII Men's Lacrosse Tournament after winning the program's first North Atlantic Conference (NAC) Championship.

 Over his six seasons at NEC Gilbert had an overall coaching record of 59-49 and a conference record of 37-19.
 Gilbert's teams played in four championship games over his six years at New England College and produced two All-Americans, the first in NEC's history.
 Prior to Gilberts arrival at NEC the team was coming off of a 1-13 season.

 At NEC, Coach Gilbert placed sixteen players on the All-Conference team, eight All-Academic athletes, four ECAC New England All-Stars, two All-Americans, two USILA North/South game participants, one Scholar-Athlete of the Year, one Offensive Player of the Year, and two others drafted into the NLL Professional league.